enthusiasticgeek/Foucault_KnifeEdge_Mirror/README.md

 **What is a Shadowgram?**

-Stellafane provides a simple and excellent explanation below:
+Stellafane provides a simple and an excellent explanation below:

 https://stellafane.org/tm/atm/test/shadowgrams.html